 Other Uses for Zolpidem

 Ambien is only approved for the treatment of insomnia in people who have difficulty falling asleep.
 However, the drug is sometimes prescribed on an off-label basis for other uses.
-The journal Aviation, Space, & Environmental Medicine published the results of a study that indicated that zolpidem is an effective remedy for jet lag.
-Zolpidem may help you get better sleep on long overnight flights, preparing you to function more effectively the next day.
+It is common to use Ambien as a way to minimize the effects of jet lag when traveling to new time zones disrupts natural sleep patterns.4 Zolpidem may help you get better sleep on long overnight flights, preparing you to function more effectively the next day.

 Who Shouldn’t Take Ambien?

 If you have a problem with zolpidem, or you are abusing other substances, the treatment specialists at Black Bear Lodge are here to help.
 We provide compassionate, holistic care for patients with prescription drug addiction at an exclusive mountain retreat in the mountains of northern Georgia.
-Call us to learn more about how our rehab programs can help you recover from drug addiction on a physical, mental and spiritual level.
+Call us at our 24 hour, toll-free helpline to learn more about how our rehab programs can help you recover from drug addiction on a physical, mental and spiritual level.